-They are neophytes in the professional world and more often than not, their lack of experience presents a challenge for organisations who are looking to hire young talent.
-Because fresh graduates cannot be assessed on the basis of pedigree relating previous work experience, they are often considered a hiring risk.
+Fresh graduates are neophytes in the professional world and more often than not, their lack of experience presents a challenge for organisations who are looking to hire young talent.
+Because fresh graduates cannot be assessed on the basis of pedigree relating to previous work experience, they are often considered a hiring risk.
 One which could swing positively or otherwise.

 According to the National Bureau of Statistics, not less than 1.8 million fresh graduates leave our tertiary institutions in search of job opportunities in the labour market despite the fact that very few of such opportunities are available.
 However, it is ironic that organisations have a hard time finding the right fit among the numerous candidates that apply for jobs with them.